-Our Waste Minimisation and Management Plan (WMMP) sets out how Central Hawke's Bay District Council will play its part in managing the district's waste and continuing to work towards our goal of a "Waste Free CHB".
+Our Waste Management and Minimisation Plan (WMMP) sets out how the Central Hawke's Bay district's waste will be managed, and how the community can continue to work together towards our goal of a "Waste Free CHB".

 The Plan is a requirement of the Waste Minimisation Act (WMA) and has an effective period of six years.